david6marsh/himach/cran-comments.md

 ## Re-submission
 Patch v0.1.2 addresses CMD Check errors in v0.1.1 on two platforms.
 As far as I can test, I've found substantive tests which also work on solaris, finally.
+That means I now have no errors, warnings, or notes.

 One other code change addresses an issue when using the functions without loading the package.